AbramsGroup/HTPolyNet/_sources/example-tutorials/1-polymethylstyrene/results.rst.txt

     ``postcure-postequilibration-density.png``

-Note that the final equilibrated density is about 940 kg/m^3, quite a bit higher than the density of about 800 kb/m^3 liquid styrene at 10 bar and 300 K from the densification simulations.
+Note that the final equilibrated density is about 950 kg/m^3 at 300 K and 1 bar, quite a bit higher than the density of about 800 kb/m^3 liquid styrene at 10 bar and 300 K from the densification simulations.
+This result is outside the range expected for `poly(4-methyl styrene) <https://polymerdatabase.com/polymers/poly4-methylstyrene.html>`_ of about 1.01 g/cc, but it's not too suprising given that this is a very small system with a low molecular weight, and it was not very extensively equilibrated.